Oyster farming on Georges River: Decline and end of oyster farming

 In 2012, the last of the old Georges River oyster-farming families, the Drakes, sold their leases and business.
 In 2023, the last oyster farm in the estuary, Robert Hill, who took over from the Drakes. was forced to close, because the landward side of the last oyster farming site needed decontamination.
 The second last oyster farmer, John Hedison, had left the industry in late 2017, for similar reasons.
 The future of the estuary as an oyster growing area is now uncertain.

 Aftermath

 Production of Sydney Rock Oysters in New South Wales plunged, between 1980 and 2018; Georges River production became negligible, Port Stephens production fell by 75%, and QX spread to other estuaries, such as the Hawkesbury.
 Production never recovered to be anywhere near the previous record levels.
 In 2018–2019, around 76 million individual oysters were harvested in New South Wales, only around the same number that had been harvested in 1955.

 By 2020, after Port Stephens was hit with Pacific Oyster Mortality Syndrome in 2013–2014, there had been a return to significant production of Sydney Rock Oysters there, but QX disease spread to the estuary for the first time in 2021, and broke out again in 2022, wiping out the rock oysters.
+The results obtained with QX-resistant strains has not been consistent across estuaries, as became apparent in Port Stephens during 2022.
+QX remains a significant threat to Sydney Rock Oysters.

+Changes in the ways of farming Sydney Rock Oysters—intended to lower the environmental impact of oyster farming on seagrass beds—have been implemented, but can involve trade offs in size and in the scale of production.
+The traditional 'stick and rail' and 'tray and rail' techniques, that once characterised the industry on the Georges River are in decline, and are now discouraged by case by case renewals of oyster leases.